and sand can damage the car's paint. Give your car a thorough cleaning and wax

 premature wear.
 Pull the tires and check the brakes and rubber flex lines.

-your inspection is over, make note of the items you want to work on during the
+is over, make note of the items you want to work on during the winter!
+The idea

-winter!
-The idea of winter in Minnesota is not to store the car/truck,
+of winter in Minnesota is not to store the car/truck, consider it

-consider it natures way of giving you time to do a thorough maintenance on your
+natures way of giving you time to do a thorough maintenance on your ride for safety.

 the wet thumb